corrode/corrode.github.io/content/podcast/s04e01-microsoft/index.md

 ### About Victor Ciura

-Victor is a well-known C++ expert with decades of experience.
-He leads an effort to bring Rust into Microsoft.
-Part of his work is to make sure that Rust can interoperate well with the existing C++ codebase and to make sure that the Rust compiler and its toolchain can be flawlessly integrated into the Microsoft ecosystem.
+Victor is a well-known C++ expert leading Microsoft's Rust adoption efforts.
+His work focuses on ensuring Rust interoperates with existing C++ codebases and integrating the Rust compiler and toolchain into the Microsoft ecosystem.

 ### Links From The Episode